Backbase/backbase-openapi-tools/README.md

 # Release Notes
 BOAT is still under development and subject to change.

+## 0.1.7
+* Added configurable flag to add HttpServletRequest parameters to codegen'd server stubs.

 ## 0.1.6
 * Added documentation on boat-maven-plugin
 * Upgraded YAML Libraries to improve output of YAML files
 * Use standardized swagger YAML output
 * Added Bean Validator in Code Generator
-* Changed Open API Loader to correctly resolve references from reading input location insteaf of string
+* Changed Open API Loader to correctly resolve references from reading input location instead of string

 ## 0.1.5